leeanndrees/gdi-det-wordpress-com/README.md

 WordPress.com Basics
 ======================

 Girl Develop It Detroit WordPress.com Basics curriculum.
+[View the slides online.](http://tinyurl.com/GDIdetWPbasics)

 This is a Girl Develop It WordPress curriculum, originally created by [Leeann Drees](http://leeanndrees.com) for the Detroit chapter of Girl Develop It.